Louiskovski/MIDI-to-BMS-Converter/README.md

 ![screenshot](CIT_Explain1.png)

-All chord sections must be clearly separated from each other.
+❗️All chord sections must be clearly separated from each other.
 Even if two consecutive chords have the same notes, they must still appear twice, as shown in the image here:

 ![screenshot](CIT_Explain3.png)